-The U.S. Postal Service in late February published a final rule regarding eligibility for commercial flats failing the deflection or “droop” test in the Federal Register.
+The U.S. Postal Service in late February issued a final rule regarding eligibility for commercial flats failing the deflection or “droop” test.

-This final rule provides revised mailing standards and price eligibility for commercial flats of all classes that don’t meet the deflection standard—meaning that the books are too floppy to be processed by the postal equipment.
+This final rule, published in the Federal Register, provides revised mailing standards and price eligibility for commercial flats of all classes that don’t meet the deflection standard — or the books that are too floppy to be processed by the postal equipment.

 “There is ample evidence that flimsy flat-size pieces that fail to meet deflection standards cannot be processed without incurring many feeding and jamming problems,” the final rule says.
 “Therefore, we cannot continue to accept those pieces at prices that are based on our ability to process such pieces via automated processing.”

-Flat-size pieces that do not meet deflection standards are not currently eligible for any automation flats prices.
-This includes full-service IMB pieces, or mail bearing the new 65-bar Intelligent Mail Barcode.
-Basic standards take effect June 7, with price consequences effective Oct.
+Flat-size pieces that do not meet deflection standards are not currently eligible for any automation flats prices — including full-service Intelligent Mail Barcode pieces.
+Basic deflection standards take effect June 7, with price consequences effective Oct.
 3.

-Several industry watches have problems with the new droop standards.
+Several industry watchers have problems with the new droop standards.
 Hamilton Davison, executive director of the American Catalog Mailers Association, believes the penalties, which range from 25% to 45% of postage paid, are too stiff.
-The ACMA wants to help the USPS with automation, Davison says, “but they could encourage us to do so with a much smaller penalty.”
+The ACMA wants to help the USPS with automation, Davison says, “but it could encourage us to do so with a much smaller penalty.”

 And while the USPS has made some changes to make the droop test more objective, “it’s still pretty subjective,” Davison says.
 What’s more, without having a method to test it accurately before a run, “if a catalog doesn’t pass, what do you do with the millions of printed pieces?” he asks.

 ACMA officials have met with the USPS to suggest some ways to make the test more objective.
 For instance, “we asked for a precertification process,” Davison says, but the Postal Service didn’t want to consider that.